-In addition to posters, distributors may have other printed materials available including (for studio releases) cardboard displays or standees to set up in prominent places in your venue, or postcards to display at the box office.
+In addition to posters, distributors may have other printed materials available including (for studio releases) cardboard displays or standees, and postcards (for smaller releases) to display in your venue.
 It’s always worth asking distributors or their servicing companies if any other materials are available.

 Social media content

-For many releases now, distributors create specific and detailed social media campaigns to help generate an audience for their films.
-This is obviously common with bigger budget releases, but also often with small distributors who may make up with ingenuity what they lack in funding.
-Distributors may supply you with content specifically for social media, and if so you should ensure it is used.
-Even if they don’t, do check if the film has its own dedicated Twitter handle, Facebook or Instagram page; what kind of content is being posted, if there’s a specific film hashtag and how you can co-opt content and get involved.
+Distributors will often supply you with content specifically for social media (e.g. specific images, videos or gifs) and if so you should ensure it is used.
+Even if they don’t, do check if the film has its own dedicated Twitter handle, Facebook or Instagram page; what kind of content is being posted, if there’s a specific film hashtag and how you can co-opt content for your audience.

 Read our full guide to social media marketing.

 The main industry sources for film stills are Image.net, Picselect and Digital Media Services’ Panther.
 A large number of distributors use these searchable websites to host images for their upcoming releases.
-In order to access and download images from these sites, you will need to register for an account to indicate that you are a legitimate exhibitor and will only use them to promote screenings.
+To access the stills on these sites, you will need to register for an account to indicate that you are a legitimate exhibitor, and will only use them to promote screenings.

-In addition, some distributors have dedicated web press sections or publicity microsites.
-Some are publicly available; for others you may need to register.
+In addition, many distributors have dedicated web press sections or publicity microsites.
+Some are publicly available, for others you need to register.
 See links below for details:

-If stills aren’t available to download online (likely for repertory titles) from official sites, request them from the relevant distributor’s marketing or publicity team once your screening is booked.
+If stills aren’t available to download online from official sites, request them from the relevant distributor’s marketing or publicity team once your screening is booked.

 Copy, reviews and quotes

-Film distributors often list approved synopses on their websites or on microsites dedicated to the specific film release, which can be useful as a starting point.
+Film distributors often put approved synopses on their websites or on microsites dedicated to specific film releases.
+These can be useful as a starting point.

 Reviews can also be extremely helpful for writing copy; both in giving a description and flavour of the film if you haven’t seen it (though ideally, you would have!) and for sourcing quotes or ratings to reinforce your copy.
 If a film is getting a UK theatrical release, it will likely be reviewed in the national press on the Friday of the week of release (this is usually the day of release), and around date in magazines and online outlets.
 Pre-release reviews may be already be online from festival screenings, if the film has had any.
 These may appear in mainstream film press or in trade publications such as Screen, Variety or The Hollywood Reporter.
 Bear in mind that for blockbuster films there is usually a complete embargo on press prior to release.
 When selecting quotes, think about the types of print your intended audience will likely read.